coto/gae-boilerplate/README.md

 Adding or updating text to be translated or adding new languages requires more work as indicated in the steps below:

-1. Text to be translated should be enclosed in `_("text to translate") in *.py files.
+1. Text to be translated should be enclosed in `_("text to translate")` in *.py files.
    + `{{..._("text to translate")...}}`
    + `{%..._("text to translate")...%}`
 1. In html templates translated text is indicated by:
    + `{% trans %}text to translate{% endtrans %}`

-   Translations can be added to other types of files too.
+   **NOTE:** Translations can be added to other types of files too.
 See [babel.cfg](https://github.com/coto/gae-boilerplate/blob/master/locale/babel.cfg) and [babel.cfg documentation](http://babel.edgewall.org/wiki/Documentation/0.9/messages.html)
 1. Obtain pybabel to perform the steps below.
 You will need to install and compile [jinja2](http://jinja.pocoo.org/docs/) and [babel](http://babel.edgewall.org/wiki/Download).
    Note that you may need to first install [setuptools and easy_install](http://pypi.python.org/pypi/setuptools).